 This is used for measuring lengths, this is preferred over a plastic ruler as plastic can become easily damaged when working with wood and tools.
 Usually comes in sizes of 12” (30cm) or 40” (1 metre).
 Paul recommends getting one which is engraved so the markings can’t rub away.

-🇬🇧We purchased these one from Amazon for £5.99. 🇺🇸 If you are ordering from the US, we recommend this one from Amazon.
+🇬🇧We purchased these ones from Amazon for £5.99 (currently out of stock). 🇺🇸 If you are ordering from the US, we recommend this one from Amazon.
 Please note Paul has not purchased this, however it seems to fit his recommended criteria.

 A retractable tape measure allows you to measure long lengths without having to take up a lot of space for storage.
 The curve in the tape provides strength and stiffness which provides a sturdy edge for marking.
 Paul recommends getting one with a plastic outer casing as this is lighter to carry around, he also suggests you get a small one which fits in your pocket.
 Usually the dimension of the casing are not stated online so it might be best to buy one of these in store.